 Don’t rush into giving pieces of advice or trying to “fix” a person but be there as a compassionate listener.
 Many people with depression feel isolated and withdrawn, but it is important to remember that you can enormously help with the simple act of face-to-face talk and listening.

-Encourage them to talk about how they feel, what they go through, and what they experience and provide them with non-judgmental space.
-Show that you do care, stay in touch, be gentle, and compassionate.
+Encourage them to talk about how they feel, what they go through, and what they experience, and provide them with non-judgmental space.
+Show that you do care, stay in touch, and be gentle and compassionate.
 You can also offer help with daily tasks.

 Take it seriously